Maine School Choice Roadmap

 Maine Traditional Public Schools

-Most children in Maine attend traditional public schools.
+Most children (84.4%) in Maine attend traditional public schools.
 Traditional public schools are free to attend, open to all students, operated by school districts, and funded by taxpayers like you.
-Did you know that Maine spends an average of $14,614 per public school student each year?
+Did you know that Maine spends an average of $17,671 per public school student each year?
 You can search your school’s spending and that of nearby schools at Project Nickel.

-Maine has restricted open enrollment for public school.
 Open enrollment is an important form of public school choice; it refers to whether you can send your child to a public school other than the one you are assigned to.
 In Maine, the state allows districts to set their own open enrollment policies.
 So, Maine parents should check with their district if they would like to transfer their child to a different public school.
 For instance, Portland Public Schools District only allows families to choose a school “out of neighborhood” in a few circumstances, such as when there has been documented harassment at the assigned school.

 If the reason for a family participating in open enrollment in another district is because their assigned district does not offer a school for their grade level, their district provides transportation.
 In other situations, the parents are responsible for transportation.

 Find out more about public schools in your state at the Maine Department of Education.
+You can also learn more about Maine open enrollment at “Public Schools Without Boundaries: A 50 State Ranking.

 Maine Charter Schools

 You can also choose charters!
 Charter schools are tuition-free public schools that have extra freedom to innovate with curriculum and learning methods.
+As of 2023, more than 2,700 (1.4%) students in Maine attend charters.

 Each school has a charter which explains the school’s purpose and what specific community need it serves, whether that be providing a language immersion program or offering a rigorous, literacy-based curriculum.
 If there are more families seeking admittance to a charter school than there are seats, a lottery system usually determines admittance.